Voice confrontation

 In psychology, voice confrontation, which is related to self-confrontation, is the phenomenon of a person not liking the sound of their own voice.
 The phenomenon is generally caused by disappointment due to differences between what a person expects their voice to sound like to other people and what they actually hear in recordings.
 These differences arise both in audio quality, including factors such as audio frequency, and in extra-linguistic cues about their personality.

 Causes

 The auditory perception of a person's own voice is different when the person hears their own voice live and through recordings.
 Upon hearing a recording of their own voice, a person may experience disappointment due to cognitive dissonance between their perception and expectation for the sound of their voice.
-The differences arise from differences in audio frequency and quality as well as extra-linguistic cues about personality.

 Audio differences

 The perception of hearing in humans is performed by the auditory system receiving mechanical sound waves in the eardrum.
 When the source of sound is another person, the sound waves are only received through the air (an external stimulus).
 However, when the source of sound is the observer's own vocal cords, sound waves also travel through the person's body to their ears (an internal stimulus).

 Laryngologist Martin Birchall described hearing one's own voice while talking as "hearing it through a cave complex inside our own heads" due to the sound traveling through sinuses and various parts of the cranial cavity.
 As a result, a combination of internal and external stimuli has a different sound quality and different frequencies than external stimuli alone.

 However, audio quality differences are not the sole factors in voice confrontation, as participants of a 2013 study gave significantly higher ratings to their voice when they did not recognise it as their own.